flyingunicorn222/1broker-client/README.md

 **reports and requests**

-In case you find an issue, have a request or recommendation feel free to [open an issue](https://github.com/flyingunicorn222/1broker-client/issues/new), it will be highly appreciated.
+[Please open an issue!](https://github.com/flyingunicorn222/1broker-client/issues/new), it will be highly appreciated.

 **donate**